Prim’s Algorithm is an algorithm that computes the weight of the minimum spanning tree of a connected undirected graph with edge weights in

 Algorithm 1

-Based on Algorithm 0, using a binary heap to maintain the structure of the graph yields an algorithm that solves the problem in time and space.
+Based on Algorithm 0, using a Binary Heap to maintain the adjacency list of yields an algorithm that solves the problem in time and space.

 std::priority_queue<std::pair<int, int>, std::vector<std::pair<int, int>>, std::greater<>> q;